"Welcome" Page > Home Page. > General Information Page. > History >

 Another thing that has not changed is the continuing need for concern for the church buildings.
 Within a year or two of the new church being complete it became obvious that work needed to be done on the hall - by then some thirty years old and showing signs of much use over the period.
 Following the departure of the youth club the hall had become a valued amenity for the wider community, used by a wide variety of community groups as well as the church.
 Users include or have included neighbourhood watch groups, political parties, other Christian groups, a brownie pack, music groups needing somewhere to practise, classes for circuit training and martial arts, the local health centre and private individuals needing a hall for a reception or party.
 For many years a lunch club for pensioners met in the hall from Monday to Friday and a drop-in community café providing a "place to go" for those needing companionship or support opened there four days a week.

-Some time was spent considering various alternative plans to improve or even replace the hall, but it was eventually decided to refurbish the kitchen and toilets, create a new entrance area and a lounge and generally improve access including providing a toilet for disabled people.
+Some time was spent considering various alternative plans to improve or even replace the hall, but it was eventually decided to refurbish the kitchen, create a new entrance area and a lounge and generally improve access including providing a toilet for disabled people.
 The hall itself was to be left substantially as it was, although extensive maintenance would be carried out.

 Funding for the project was to come largely from capital reserves.
 The amalgamation with St Andrew's had given the enlarged parish two additional halls which had belonged to St Andrew's.
 These were much older than Immanuel's hall and in a poor state of repair.
 They were eventually sold, leaving the church with a capital reserve of over £250,000.
 Part of this money had been used to purchase a house for the curate and the remainder had been placed on deposit with the intention of using it to upgrade the remaining, much newer, hall beside the church when the plans for that were complete.